farazahmad204/iNoteBook-MERN-STACK-Web-Application/README.md

 express - Web framework for building RESTful APIs.
 Command: npm i express mongoose - ODM (Object Data Modeling) library for MongoDB.
 Command: npm i mongoose nodemon - Development tool to automatically restart the server on file changes.
 Command: npm i -D nodemon cors - Middleware to enable Cross-Origin Resource Sharing.
 Command: npm i cors express-validator - Middleware for validating request data. bcryptjs - Library for hashing and comparing passwords. jsonwebtoken (JWT) - For creating and verifying JSON Web Tokens (JWT) for authentication.
 Command: npm i jsonwebtoken Frontend: The frontend is built with React.js.
 Below are the key steps and packages used in the frontend:

 create-react-app - A tool for setting up a React application with a single command.
 Command: npx create-react-app my-app react-dom - Library that serves as the glue between React and the DOM.
 Command: npm install react-dom npm start - Command to start the React development server and run the app locally.

+hooks I used for this app:
+1-UseRef
+2-UseEffect
+3-useNavigate
+4-useContext
+5-useState